 In addition to monitoring, the performance of the CONTRACTOR may be compared to the performance of the State in operating like facilities.
-The CONTRACTOR shall supply all data necessary to conduct such evaluations.
+The CONTRACTOR shall supply all data related to performance of the Contract necessary to conduct such evaluations, excluding any data protected by law.
 In evaluating the CONTRACTOR's performance, the BUREAU shall consider the specific areas identified above.